 - A permanent change is an adjustment that stays in effect until the end of the policy period.

 Before you begin the process you should review your policy documentation to familiarise yourself with your particular brokers or insurers mid-term adjustment procedure.
 Your documentation may also state whether you will incur a fee if you need to update your details during the policy period.

 What Can You Change?

-During the course of your policy you may need to contact your insurer with a mid-term adjustment.
-Here are three common changes that many insurers get asked to make to a policy holder details during the course of their cover.
+During the course of your policy you may need to contact your insurer to make a mid-term adjustment.
+Here are three common changes that insurers get asked to make to a policy holder’s details during the course of their cover.

 - You have just purchased a new car and want to transfer your policy onto the new vehicle.
 All you need to do is provide your insurer with the new car details and they should be able to update your policy.

 - You’re thinking of adding another driver to your policy.
 All you need to do is contact the insurer with the details of the additional driver and they should be able to update your policy.
 You shouldn't drive your car, or allow a new driver to use your vehicle, until you've received confirmation from your insurer or broker that the cover is in place and the information is up to date.

 - You have changed address.
 For motor policy holders you must call your insurer with your new address and they will make the amendments to your policy details.
 Home policy holders may be required to answer additional questions in relation to the new property value, security, etc. Upon completion of this review a new policy may have to be arranged.

 Once again please be aware that your insurer, or broker, may have specific procedures for mid-term adjustments.
 Make sure you check with them about any cost you might incur, or timelines you need to be aware of, before you commit to the change.